-Dr. Duardo's passion for achieving educational equity is rooted in her own life experience as a teen mom and high school dropout.
-She knows first-hand the obstacles that students face and has dedicated her life's work to breaking down those barriers.
+Dr. Duardo's passion for achieving educational equity is rooted in her life experience as a teen mom and high school dropout.
+She knows first-hand the obstacles students face and dedicates her life's work to breaking down those barriers.

 Growing up in the Pico-Union neighborhood near downtown Los Angeles, the daughter of Mexican immigrants was an engaged and active student in middle school.
-When she entered high school, like many new 9th graders, Dr. Duardo felt adrift and quickly lost interest.
+But, like many new 9th graders, Dr. Duardo felt adrift and quickly lost interest when she entered high school.
 Following the path of her elder siblings, she dropped out of high school to get a full-time job so she could afford the things her family could not provide.

-At the age of 16, her son Bruce was born with a serious disability.
-Knowing she would need an education to support her child's special needs, Dr. Duardo started on the long road to finishing high school and earning bachelors, masters and doctoral degrees.
+At 16, she had her son Bruce, born with a severe disability.
+Knowing she would need an education to support her child's unique needs, Dr. Duardo started on the long road to finishing high school and earning bachelor's, master's, and doctoral degrees.

-Her 30-year career in education has focused on serving at-promise students and their families, working to ensure that all receive an education in a safe, caring environment and are prepared for success in college and careers.
+Her 30-year career in education has focused on serving at-promise students and their families, working to ensure that all receive an education in a safe, caring environment for success in college and careers.

 Follow Dr. Duardo on social media: